WISDEM/WISDEM/docs/examples/blade/tutorial.rst

 .. literalinclude:: /../examples/03_blade/analysis_options_aerostruct.yaml
     :language: yaml
-    :start-after: blade:
+    :start-after: design_variables:
-    :end-before: structure:
+    :end-before: te_ss:

-with blade chord also activated as a design variable.
+with rotor diameter, blade chord and twist, and spar caps thickness activated as a design variable.
+Again, increase the field :code:`n_opt` to 8 for chord, twist, and spar caps thickness.
+Also, set :code:`index_end` to 8 for twist (optimize twist all the way to the tip) and to 7 for chord and spar caps (lock the point at the tip).
+Do not forget to set :code:`index_end` to 7 also in the strain constraints.

 The objective function set to:

 .. code-block:: yaml